Have you been told to avoid deli meat, but not sure why?

 Why are Non Processed Lunch Meats Heart Healthy?

-Non processed sandwich fillings are naturally low in sodium, and high in fiber.
+Non processed sandwich fillings are a great option as they are naturally low in sodium, and high in fiber.
 Fibre keeps us full longer, and therefore can aid in weight management.

 Some examples of non processed lunch meats are fish that are rich in omega 3 fatty acids to manage inflammation or plant proteins like legumes that are rich in potassium and magnesium to help manage blood pressure.